 - Key on-campus services are accessible by phone and video conferencing, including financial aid resources, academic advising, the library, study abroad information, the Career CenterServices, the Academic Success Center, the Sara and Michael Abraham Center for Veteran Student Success, and other programs.

 Additionally, if you want to connect with classmates face-to-face, you have the option to take courses in person at campuses where the program is offered, including Bakersfield.
-Burbank, Irvine, La Verne, Ontario, Oxnard, and Vandenberg Air Force Base.
+Burbank, Irvine, La Verne, Ontario, Oxnard, and Vandenberg Space Force Base.

 Designed for adults currently working in or aspiring to a career in the public sector, this program can be completed in as few as 18 months, depending upon the number of credits transferred.
 In the process, all students must meet La Verne’s 44-unit residency requirement.